 If you’re not looking for a plant-based protein powder specifically, we’ve also rounded up the best protein powders for women, for brands that are tailored for the female body, and the best protein powder for our general favorites.
 Read on for our in-depth review of the top plant-based protein powders on the market today, which have been personally tested by our team.

 How we tested

-All of the vegan protein powders in this guide have been tried and tested by the Live Science team.
+All of the products in this guide have been tried and tested by the Live Science team.
 Firstly, we looked at the texture of the powder.
-We then evaluated how well it mixed into water, plant-based milk, and either porridge or a smoothie bowl.
+We then evaluated how well it mixed into water, plant-based milk, and either oatmeal or a smoothie bowl.
 Finally, came the taste test, where we determined whether the taste was reflective of the flavor, unusually bitter or particularly sweet.
 Packaging was also noted, based on sustainability and convenience, as well as any additional ingredients such as digestive enzymes and sweeteners.

 Huel, better known for its plant-based meal replacement powders, has branched out into flavored products and nutritionally balanced snacks, including this impressive protein powder, which pulls off the rare feat of achieving excellent flavor and texture in a plant-based product alongside a complete nutrition package.

 Reviewers are impressed with the taste - "by far the best tasting protein drink I’ve tried," says one reviewer.
 The main objection in the reviews is the price, especially when compared to non-plant-based protein powders.
 At the same time they mostly acknowledge that the nutritional profile and ingredients are of a quality that justifies the price.